pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

-However, this difference between how ``TestStore`` behaves when run in exhaustive mode versus non-exhaustive mode does restrict the kinds of mutations you can make inside the trailing closure of ``TestStore/send(_:assert:file:line:)-1ax61``.
-For example, suppose you had an action in your feature that removes the last element of a collection:
+However, this difference between how ``TestStore`` behaves when run in exhaustive mode versus non-exhaustive mode does restrict the kinds of mutations you can make inside the trailing closure of `send`.
+For example, suppose you had an action in your feature that removes the last element of a
+collection:

 ```swift
 case .removeButtonTapped: